wdi-sg/project-1/README.md

     **3** | _Exceeds expectations, you wonderful creature, you!_

  This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones__ above, which can help you identify where to focus your efforts for the next project!

+what game does
+flowchart
+integrating dictionary
+process in generating random biased string process to test a word, improvements
+gamifying: combos, colours